T'gana CM KCR writes to PM Modi seeking passage of women's quota bill in spl Parliament session | Politics

 - India

-In a separate letter to the PM, Rao, the president of ruling BRS, also sought the Centre to initiate the necessary legislative process for providing 33 per cent quota for OBCs in Parliament and state Legislatures.

-A meeting of the BRS parliamentary party here, presided by KCR, passed a unanimous resolution to this effect, an official release said.
+A meeting of the BRS parliamentary party here, presided by party president and Chief Minister K Chandrasekhar Rao, passed a unanimous resolution to this effect.

+Rao, also known as KCR, addressed separate letters to Prime Minister Narendra Modi with the two demands.

+Rao said the Telangana Legislature had passed a unanimous resolution June 14, 2014 requesting the ''Centre to provide for 33 per cent reservations for OBCs in Parliament and state legislatures''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)